 People think about physiotherapy only when they are in pain and even then, it’s often done as random or ad-hoc sessions.
 At ProHealth Asia Physiotherapy & Rehab Centre, our approach is different, but simple.

 We use the traditional concepts of physiotherapy, mainly in the form of manual manipulation, complemented by unique techniques that help “speed” up your body’s healing process.
 And match this with what you can call, a rather specially designed recovery plan that’s right for you.
-Our hands-on treatments are unique and there is absolutely no reliance on machines.
+Our hands-on treatments are unique and gives you physiotherapy for frozen shoulder, also there is absolutely no reliance on machines.
 After all, every body is unique and we respect that in our treatment approach.

 Did you know that aches and pains on the body can affect your sleep, give you headaches or cause other underlining discomfort?
 Tension from joint injuries, shoulder impingement, rotator cuff tears, spinal and back problems, stiff necks, painful shoulders and dislocations, all require the right treatment and care.
 First, we investigate the causes then respond with the right management of these issues.
 The aim is to reduce symptoms whether its pain, dysfunction or restrictions on mobility, and return you to optimal health.